ULI262

 Our solution

-By re-directing precancerous cells toward normal tissue, ULI262 may prevent progression to cancer – offering the first scalable, non-invasive pharmacological solution for bowel cancer prevention.
+By re-directing precancerous cells toward normal tissue, ULI262 may prevent progression to cancer – offering the first scalable, non-invasive pharmacological solution for colorectal cancer prevention.

-Curileum is currently preparing for first-in-human clinical studies to treat patients with FAP.
-We expect the FDA will grant Orphan drug designation for the treatment of FAP, helping to expedite the clinical trial process and accelerate the timeline to treating patients in urgent need.
+Curileum is currently preparing for first-in-human clinical studies of ULI262 for FAP treatment.
+We expect the FDA will grant Orphan Drug Designation for the treatment of FAP, helping to expedite the clinical trial process and accelerate the timeline to treating patients in urgent need.